Simultaneous weight reduction and cost reduction are some of the most important development targets in the transportation industry.

 Knowing how to make wise springback predictions will help you make better roll form tooling selections, especially for bends with some serious radii.

-Component Size
+4. Component Size

 The size of a component also plays a role in determining whether it can be run on any particular roll form line.
 This will vary by contractor, so don’t assume your component is one-size-fits-all.

-Prior to forming, the strip width of the metal required to produce your profile is a significant factor in design-for-manufacturability on a roll forming line.
+Before forming, the strip width of the metal required to produce your profile is a significant factor in design-for-manufacturability on a roll forming line.
 If the strip width is less than the roll space of the shafts, the profile is probably formable for width.

 Also, the profile’s final height must be less than the vertical distance between the top and bottom shafts including space for the forming tools themselves.
 Otherwise, the mill can’t run your profile.
 As the profile shape gets taller, your supplier will need more tool steel to accommodate the height.
 In general, the larger the overall area of the profile is, the higher the tooling cost is due to more tool steel required.

-How Complex Is the Profile?
+5. How Complex Is the Profile?

 More non-90 degree bends and larger radii dictate more creative applied forces and more tooling design time.
-Do you know those mazes that restaurants put on their paper placemats to keep kids entertained until the food arrives?
-If your design looks like that, you’re going to pay for it -- literally.

 The more bends a profile has, and the more dramatic those bend angles are, the more forming stations the part will need.